 After you’ve created your account, it’s time to set the budget for the campaign and allocate it accordingly.

-Your budget determines how much you’ll spend on advertising and how many clicks and impressions you can expect to receive.
 Here are some steps to set your budget for a Google Ads campaign:

 Before you set your budget, you need to determine your advertising goals.
 Do you want to increase website traffic, generate leads, or drive sales?
 These goals will guide you in making a more conscious choice about your spending.